red-dev-inc/red-bridge/Architecture/README.md

 **Gas** - This is the charge, in AVAX, of running code on the C-Chain, and specifically the ZavaX contract.

 **Tx Fee** - This is the charge, in ZEC, of processing a transaction on the Zcash blockchain.
+Zcash has variable fees depending on the inputs and output produced by the transaction.
+If you'd like to know more about the, this fee mechanism is specified in [ZIP-317](https://zips.z.cash/zip-0317).

 **Bridging Fee** - This is a charge, in either ZEC or ZEC.z, that the bridge nodes charge for processing bridging transactions in addition to the Gas and Tx Fees.

 **ZavaX Elastic Subnet** - This is a group of Avalanche primary network validators that also have installed the ZavaX components necessary to help run the ZavaX bridge, and on which their owners have staked at least 2000 ZAX.
 "Elastic" refers to the fact that the validators are allowed to validate the subnet just by staking ZAX rather than by being on a permissioned list.

 **ZAX token** - The ZavaX-specific Avalanche token, created on the X-Chain, that is used for staking the ZavaX Elastic Subnet.